VDH Update, Tuesday, August 11, 2020:

-The Virginia Dept of Health now reports 2,878 confirmed cases of coronavirus/COVID-19 in the state.
-That's up 241 cases from the previous day.
-There have been 54 deaths in the state, up 3 from the previous day.
+The Virginia Dept. of Health now reports a running total of 101,745 confirmed cases of coronavirus/COVID-19 in the state.
+That's 996 new cases since the previous day.
+There have been 2,344 deaths reported in the state, up 17 from the previous day.

-Governor Northam is encouraging Virginians to follow CDC recommendations to wear cloth face masks when they venture out for essential needs, while also continuing to adhere to the six foot social distancing guideline.
+Virginians are urged to follow CDC recommendations to wear cloth face masks when they venture out, while also continuing to adhere to the six foot social distancing guideline.

 •The Virginia Dept of Health has opened public health call centers to answer questions and provide information about COVID-19 and related issues.
 See the list at ABC 13 -WSET.